YongoDavid/My-DropBox/README.md

 5. Added proper data structure for Supabase insert operations (wrapping in array)

 6. Added `.select()` to get back the inserted data for confirmation

+Stopped at the file and folder components UI update